GSAPP-CDP/archive/projects/2024/computational-co-design.md

 that gave him pleasure and those that gave him stress and difficulty.
 One that gave him pleasure was going bowling and knowing that he had the dues that he needed in order to go.
-One that gave him discomfort was not being able to count his money for bowling to ensure that he had enough.
-Since his vision and counting skills have diminished, along with his manual dexterity, I decided to use a computer vision system to count his money for him, and tell him how much he had by simply laying his bills on the table in front of a camera.
+One that gave him discomfort was not being able to count his money for bowling and tipping workers who came to the house to ensure that he had enough.
+Since his vision and counting skills have diminished, he and I decided I would create something that tells him how much money he had.
+I decided to use a computer vision system to count his money for him, and tell him how much he had by simply laying his bills on the table in front of a camera.